50 Everyday Habits That Can Make You Look Younger

-Going gray is okay
+Going gray is OK

 Although coloring your hair may make you feel younger, don’t feel attached to it.
 “For some women, upkeep becomes impossible and you actually look younger and fresher with a full head of gray or white natural hair with a gloss over it, rather than fully covered,” Mast says.
 “It depends on maintenance and the time you are willing to spend.”
-Tempted to try it?
-Here’s what happens when you stop coloring your hair.

 Or, choose a natural hair color

 If your grays can easily be covered, you can choose to dye it for a more youthful look.
 “If your salt and pepper and roots don’t become a white line after two weeks, try sticking as close to your natural color and add in neutral-toned highlights no more than two shades lighter,” Mast says.
 “Avoiding chunky, unnatural highlights and asking for softer babylights will give a much younger appearance.”